 The next page is where you enter the address for your company.
 If you have an actual retail or commercial location then obviously use that.
 If you work from home you can use your home address or one of the many address services out there that provide a street address at a reasonable cost.
 This address is public record, which means anyone can look it up.
 I like you guys, but I still don’t want any surprise visits at my house, so I purchased a box at the local UPS store for my new business.
 Note that you CANNOT use a P.O.
 Box so make sure your mailbox service gives you a real street address.

-If your mailing address isn’t the same as your street address you can select the “No” radio button and enter a separate mailing address too.
+If your mailing address isn’t the same as your street address you can enter a separate mailing address, otherwise just retype your principal office address.

 The next page is where you declare your agent for service of process.
 That’s a fancy way of saying who you want to receive legal documents on behalf of the company.
 If you ever get sued for example you will be served at this address.
 In my 30+ years of business I have never received any mail at my agent’s address, but it’s required so you’ll need to fill it out.
 There are two options: individual or Registered Corporate Agent.